-The Prophet Isa al Masih had also gone to his own people (The Jews) and they had also accused him of sorcery and rejected his message.
-And like in Surah Yunus, the Prophet Isa al Masih PBUH referred to the Prophet Jonah/Yunus as a Sign.
-What did this mean?
+Like the Prophet Mohamed (pbuh), the Prophet Isa al Masih had gone to his own people (The Jews) and they had accused him of sorcery and rejected his message.
+So the Prophet Isa al Masih also referred to the Prophet Jonah/Yunus as a Sign.
+A sign for what?

-Isa al Masih’s authority questioned by his own people.
+Isa al Masih’s authority was questioned by his own people

 We saw how the Injil records the teachings, healings and miracles of the Prophet Isa al Masih (PBUH).
 He often gave invitations to his listeners (and to us) to receive what he offered.
 He offered ‘living water’, mercy to sinners, finding the ‘lost’, and invited all who were willing to enter the ‘Kingdom of God’.